 The National Agriculture Market (NAM) is a pan-India electronic trading portal, which links the existing Agricultural Produce Market Committee (APMC) mandis across the country to form a unified national market for agricultural commodities.

 The NAM portal is a single-window service for any information and services related to APMC that includes:

 - Provision to respond to trade offers, among other services

 The NAM reduces the transaction costs and information irregularity even when the agriculture produce continues to flow through the mandis.

-The states can administer agriculture marketing as per their agri-marketing regulations, under which, the State is divided into various market areas and each market area is administered by a separate APMC which will impose its own marketing regulation that include fees.
+The states can administer agriculture marketing as per their agri-marketing regulations, under which, the State is divided into various market areas and each market area is administered by a separate APMC which will impose its marketing regulation that includes fees.